LordGolias/antistasi/README.md

 # Code structure

-- `Municion/`: scripts related with weapons, arsenal and boxes.
+- `arsenal/`: functions related with weapons, arsenal and boxes.
-- `CREATE/`: scripts related with spawing places, units and convoys.
+- `movement/`: scripts related with spawning moving AAF
+- `database/`: API to load and save games
 - `persistency/`: scripts related with loading and saving the game.
-- `location.sqf`: contains all the code for interacting with locations.
+- `location/`: contains all the code for interacting and spawning with locations.
-- `Missions/`: everything related to missions.
-Core module is `Missions/mission.sqf`.
+- `mission/`: contains all the code for interacting and spawning missions.
 - `initialization/`: scripts that initialize the mission.
 - `Revive/`: scripts used for the revive system
-- `scheduler.sqf`: contains all functions for distributed execution
+- `scheduler/`: contains all functions for distributed execution
-- `spawn.sqf`: contains all functions for spawn execution
+- `spawn/`: contains all functions for spawn execution
-- `dictionary.sqf`: contains the API to store serializable data
+- `dictionary/`: contains the API to store serializable data

 ## Initialization